arungudelli/angularjswiki/content/angular/buttons-in-angular-using-material-design-mat-button-example/index.md

   6. mat-fab (Normal floating action button)
   7. mat-mini-fab (Mini floating action button)

 Most of the google products are developed in Angular material.
-One of the product is <a href="https://express.google.com" target="_blank" rel="noopener">https://express.google.com</a>.
+One of the product is <a href="https://express.google.com" target="_blank" rel="noopener" aria-label="expressgoogle">express google</a>.

 Google express uses all kinds of material buttons in its website.